Kavallari, Ioannina

-Kavallari (Καβαλλάρι) is a village and a community of the Zagori municipality.
+Kavallari (Καβαλλάρι, Cavalar) is a village and a community of the Zagori municipality.
 Before the 2011 local government reform it was part of the municipality of East Zagori, of which it was a municipal district.
 The 2021 census recorded 57 inhabitants in the village.
 The community of Kavallari covers an area of 21.031 km^{2}.
+The village is located on the northeastern side of Mt.
+Mitsikeli.

+Name

+The toponym is a proper name from the surname Kavalaris, stemming from the modern Greek kavalaris and medieval Greek kavallaris, derived from Latin caballarius 'horseman'.
+The word also exists in Aromanian as căvălar, plural căvălari.

+Demographics

+The village is inhabited by Greeks, and an Aromanian community along with Arvanite families who both have assimilated into the local population.
+The arrival of Orthodox Albanians (locally called "Arvanites") occurred in the modern period and originate from the wider Souli area in central Greek Epirus.